Kendall Francois' house

 Roughly 64 miles away.

-Serial Killer House in Yonkers, New York, United States
+Serial Killer House in Yonkers, New York

-Beansie's pizzeria from The Sopranos
+Beansie's Pizzeria from The Sopranos

 Roughly 69 miles away.